-The US 700 MHz band plan is the only 700 MHz band plan that has a designated spectrum allocation for PPDR, i.e., the frequency ranges 788-798 MHz paired with 758-768 MHz, also known as 3GPP Band 14.
+The US 700 MHz band plan is the only 700 MHz band plan that has a designated spectrum allocation for PPDR, i.e., the frequency range 788-798 MHz paired with 758-768 MHz for broadband PPDR, also known as 3GPP Band 14 and 799-805 MHz paired with 769-775 MHz for narrowband PPDR.
 This band plan has been adopted by Canada, Bolivia, Nicaragua, the United States and some English-speaking Caribbean countries.
 However, the APT 700 MHz band plan does not have a designated spectrum allocation for PPDR.
 Hence, Region 2 countries that have adopted this plan, and wish to comply with the ITU resolution, require PPDR designations in the planning of the 700 MHz band.

 For national security reasons, the Authority will maintain an exclusive allotment of 700 MHz spectrum for PPDR.
-Consistent with the quantum of spectrum allotted in the US 700 MHz band plan and the allotment by other jurisdictions for broadband PPDR, the Authority shall identify an allotment of 2×10 MHz in the 700 MHz band for PPDR.
+Consistent with the quantum of spectrum allotted in the US 700 MHz band plan and the allotment by other jurisdictions for broadband PPDR, the Authority shall identify an allotment of 2 x 10 MHz in the 700 MHz band for PPDR.